Q100398: Implementing PySide scripts into Nuke 11 and Nuke 12

-To make sure scripts using PySide modules work correctly in Nuke 11, you need to complete the transition and all
+To make sure scripts using PySide modules work correctly in Nuke 11 and Nuke 12, you need to complete the transition and all

 PySidefunctions will need to be refactored as

-If you would like to have code compatibility when using PySide and PySide2 across both Nuke 10.5 and Nuke 11, the Qt.py project provides a process which switches the PySide and PySide2 modules, depending on your Nuke version.
+If you would like to have code compatibility when using PySide and PySide2 across both Nuke 10.5 and Nuke 11 or 12, the Qt.py project provides a process which switches the PySide and PySide2 modules, depending on your Nuke version.